Study in USA

 In order to convert 12th class marks into a percentage, a student can add up their obtained marks and then divide it with the total marks.
 At last, multiply the outcome by 100.
 The result is the percentage of 12th marks.

-The percentage of marks can be calculated by multiplying the result obtained by dividing the obtained marks by total marks.
+The percentage of marks can be calculated by multiplying the result obtained by dividing the obtained marks by the total marks.
+The formula is (Marks obtained by a student/ Total Marks of all subjects) × 100.

 B.Sc (Hons) Admissions 2025 Now Open | Ranked Among the Top 100 Universities in the World by QS World University Rankings 2025 | Application Closing Soon!